Medically reviewed by Drugs.com. Last updated on Apr 29, 2021.

 Your weight-loss success depends in large part on your readiness to take on the challenge.
-If you jump in before you're ready, your weight-loss plan might buckle under the first challenge.
+If you jump in before you're ready, your commitment might fall at the first hurdle.

 1. Are you motivated to make long-term lifestyle changes?

-Whether your motivation for undertaking these changes is better health, improved appearance or simply feeling better about yourself, find your motivation and focus on it.
+What is your motivation for undertaking these changes?
+Perhaps it's better health, improved appearance or simply feeling better about yourself?
+Find your motivation and focus on it.

 2. Have you addressed the big distractions in your life?